Homework Policy For Mrs. Fields’ Class:

 Homework is given as extra practice for the skills that we are working on in class.
 We are also trying to instill responsibility in our students.
 They are responsible for getting their assignments done, having their planner signed, and for returning all materials to school.
 Please help us foster these skills in your child by asking them about their homework assignments daily, signing their planner, and helping them to organize themselves at home.
 It may be helpful for your child to have a place to do homework, which has the needed supplies ready to go.
 Also, it is more effective if there are no interruptions during homework time.
 Interruptions could be anything from TV to phone.
 Also, a good idea for your child is to have the phone number of a classmate that could help them with page numbers or any questions if necessary.

 I know this is a lot to take in at once, but I greatly appreciate your support and time in this matter because this is a very important part for your child to be successful in the third grade!

 Homework for the most part will stay the same from week to week.
 This helps everyone stay on the same page.
 (Could be subject to change sometimes.)

 Thursday: A home link page for math, and spelling workbook page.

 Friday: Sign the planner and behavior chart.
-Mostly no other homework except for book reports, study guides, or possibly other projects that may arise.
+Mostly no other homework except for later due date assignments like: book reports, study guides, extra credit, or possibly other projects that may arise.

 ***Once Book-It starts in October those reading logs will need to be turned in at the end of each month as homework credit; due date will be shared each month.

-***Remember planners and behavior charts must be signed every day (Monday-Friday) letting me know you have seen the daily assignment, and letting you know how your child’s day was.
+***Remember: planners and behavior charts must be signed every day (Monday-Friday) letting me know you have seen the daily assignments, and letting you know how your child’s day was.